 This is a high demand program and its places are limited, having dates in which we are running out of places with months in advance.
 Our recommendation is to plan your trip as far in advance as possible.

-- Discount for student with valid ISIC card: US$ 40.
+- Discount for student with current university card: US$ 40.

 *For having some of the indicated discounts, you must write us at firstname.lastname@example.org before making the online booking.